How To Tell Alligator From Crocodile

 Safety and Human Interaction

 With our knowledge of these reptiles, it’s essential to discuss safety considerations.
 Alligators are generally less inclined to attack humans than crocodiles, but both species can be dangerous if provoked.
-Establishing a respectful distance is always wise.
+Maintaining a respectful distance is always wise.
+When visiting habitats where these reptiles live, avoiding swimming in areas known for their presence and never feeding them are simple precautions that greatly reduce risk.

 Conservation Status of Alligators and Crocodiles